Researching the Legal System of the Lao People’s Democratic Republic

 • To oversee local State organizations under its supervision in observing and implementing the Constitution, laws, the resolution of the meeting of the National Assembly, the resolution of the National Assembly Standing Committee, the resolution of the meeting of the People Assembly of provincial, and the decision and resolution of the National Assembly Standing Committee at the provincial level;

-• To oversee the issuance of decision, order and instruction, and the operation of local administration;
+• To oversee the issuance of a decision, order and instruction, and the operation of local administration;

-• To oversee the implementation of work relating to politic and governance, socio-economy, management and human resource which has been approved by People Assembly of provincial;
+• To oversee the implementation of work relating to politics and governance, socio-economy, management, and human resource which has been approved by People Assembly of provincial; and

 • To oversee the flow of State Budget at the provincial and city level.

-The People Assembly Standing Committee of the provincial has merely 4 functions under the Constitution.[102]
-The Law on People Assembly defines the scope of rights and obligations of the People Assembly Standing Committee of the provincial using the Constitution as a basis under 3 categories as follows.
+The People Assembly Standing Committee of the provincial has merely five functions under the Constitution.[102]
+The Law on People Assembly defines the scope of rights and obligations of the People Assembly Standing Committee of the provincial using the Constitution as a basis under three categories as follows.

 The Provincial People’s Assembly Standing Committee has the following legislative rights and obligations:[103]

-• To research and amend regulations to propose to the meeting of the People Assembly of the provincial;
+• To propose to the meetings of the People Assembly of the provincial to consider and adopt the establishment and amendments of important local legislation; and

-• To issue resolution, decision, and instruction on the implementation of laws, regulations and works under its supervision;
+• To issue a resolution, decision, and instruction on the implementation of laws, regulations, and works under its supervision.

 The Provincial People’s Assembly Standing Committee of provincial has the following rights and obligations relating to the provision of directions on fundamental national issues:[104]